adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 9. CurrentUser

+- establish if user has a cookie with a valid JWT

 ### 8. SignIn started

 - using same pattern of using session JWT as the SignUp
+- comparision helper method for stored and supplied password

 ### 7. Cookie, Kubernetes Secret, JWT